Mason-Dino/Dinosaur/README.md

 ## Versions

-How we will be controling the version of Dinosaur:
+How we will be controlling the version of Dinosaur:

 v(Big updates).(add commands).(fix spelling and bugs)

 If you would like to edit the version of Dinosaur go to [Dinosaur.py](Dinosaur.py) file and edit the version function at the top.

-## Devs
+## Developers

 LegosAndStuff#0501 - Main Developer / Owner

 Native - Bot Developer

-## Prefixs
+## Prefix's

 Main Dinosaur - "d/"